The following sections describe the various data types and their valid values:

 Expected Code operator output values

-The section applies to the Code operator in Sources, and to the Code operator and the Python Machine Learning operator in Processing and Analytics.
+The section applies to the Code operator in Sources, and to the Code operator and the Python Model operator in Processing and Analytics.

 The following table gives examples of valid output values, by data type.
 Outputs with invalid values are skipped and reported in the Notifications pane of the Metrics page.